ShamSinha/Image-Recognition-Website/README.md

 4. Now we load our dataset and split it as shown above.

-5. Use ImageDataGenerator if we need to augment the data
+5. If required use [ImageDataGenerator](https://keras.io/api/preprocessing/image/#imagedatagenerator-class) for augmententation of training data.
+   *Don't do any augmentation on validation set and test set.*

         from keras.preprocessing.image import ImageDataGenerator
+        datagen = ImageDataGenerator()
+        datagen.fit(X_train)

-        datagen = ImageDataGenerator()   # we do not doing any augmententation of data datagen.fit(X_train)
+        # do not augment the validation data or test data

-        datagen2 = ImageDataGenerator()
-        datagen2.fit(X_dev)

 6. Create a checkpoint in Drive and define a callback function which saves the model only if it is best.
    Here we save the model which have high validation accuracy